I would like you to prepare yourself for a thought experiment.

 What I could also see is that becoming a scientist was the last thing that I wanted to do.
 This is why I turned down two scholarships for a PhD program, one at the University of Montreal and the other one at the University of Grenoble.

 But then there was this opportunity of becoming a patent attorney.
 That meant that I enroll into a distance learning law school, at the same time doing an internship with a patent attorney, followed by a 15 months long program as a government trainee at a German High Court, at the German Patent Office, and at the Federal German Patent Court.
 The German government offered us various posts after completing that but I also confirmed during that time that I don´t appreciate the life of being a bureaucrat.
-I actually found out earlier that I won´t become a bureaucrat, as a reserve officer trainee in the German army, 1984 – 1986.
+I actually found out earlier that I won´t become a bureaucrat, as a reserve officer cadet in the German army, 1984 – 1986.

 As a patent attorney, the audience is easily identifiable.
 Actually, my audience is attracted by my job title “patent attorney”.
 All inventors know what a patent is.
 All inventors want patents.
 All lawyers know what patents are but they cannot do patent work because they are not engineers.
 My audience for my calling are inventors and regular lawyers.